 10. Three Rivers Seafood

-Located in downtown West Point at 7th Street on the Mattaponi River, Three Rivers Seafood offers riverside dining with a menu of fresh and local seafood, including hard and soft crabs, oysters, fish, and shrimp.
+Located in downtown West Point at 7th Street on the Mattaponi River, Three Rivers Seafood offers riverside dining with a menu of fresh and local seafood, including crabs, oysters, fish, and shrimp.
 Order your seafood steamed and seasoned just the way you like it.
 Three Rivers also features a fresh market that includes local favorites such as crab and shrimp dips, ready-to-cook seafood and accompaniments, and cold drinks.
 The Market also offers live bait, ice, baked goods, snacks, and gifts.
 Come by water, fuel up and dock your boat, and enjoy a delicious meal by the river.
 Visit Three Rivers on Facebook or call 804-297-6496 to order your seafood and plan your trip.
 (Picture and Summary Credit: Three Rivers Seafood)

 11. Historic Beach Park, Downtown West Point